 “It is absolutely available to us, the technology, the economics, the education systems are all available to us to have that kind of civilisation.
 There are two major conundrums we need to get through to get to that place, though.
 One is for enough people to realise what is possible and actually start to shift their lives according to it, and the other – maybe equally difficult, is to actually build that life-affirming civilisation within the current civilisation so that, as the current global civilisation collapses, rather than it leading to this complete downfall of everything we know, the other civilisation has already begun to grow within it so the collapse of the prior civilisation becomes more like shedding off a skin rather than everything falling in and disintegrating.”

-Listening to Jeremy Lent, it is easy to understand why George Monbiot sees him as one of the greatest thinkers of our age.
-And so there could be no better way to round off our look back at the top podcasts of 2022 than by revisiting my deep dive with Jeremy Lent – enjoy.
+Listening to Jeremy Lent, it is easy to understand why Monbiot views him as one of the greatest thinkers of our age.
+So let’s kick off the week with some meaning by rewinding to my deep dive with Jeremy Lent – enjoy!